 A is for Achievable

 In order to achieve your goals, they should be attainable and realistic.
 Your dream may be to lose weight.
 But if you make it your goal to lose 300 pounds in one year, you are shooting for the moon.
 Starting with losing a pound every two weeks is doable and reachable.
-Target for that instead.
+The target for that is instead.
 If you lose a pound a week, that is even better!

 Achieving one objective at a time inspires you to achieve another and then another.
 Eventually, you realize, you have achieved far more than what you thought you could.